Spiritual Christianity: Sukhie Baptisty

 Sukhie Baptisty was a 19th-century Spiritual Christian movement, which was born from Molokans who merged with the Russian Union of Evangelical Christians.
 They were called "dry baptists", because they refused to baptize believers in physical water, but instead believing in a "baptism of the spirit", insisting that baptism was a purely spiritual experience instead of a physical one.
 Very few dry Baptists still exist in Georgia.

 Molokan-Adventisty

 Molokan-Adventisty are a hybrid sect of Molokans and Seventh Day Adventists, the sect was born because of German Adventist missionaries in the 20th century.

 Pryguny

-The Pryguny, also called "Jumpers" were born from the Molokan movement, while most Molokans held to the supreme authority of scripture, the Jumpers embraced new prophecies and ecstatic worship.
-They have some parralers to Pentecostalism.

-Dukhobors
+The Pryguny (translation: Jumpers) were formed from several heterodox (sectarian) movements in Central Russia and Taurida Governorate, most of whom were isolated in the newly acquired South Caucasus to not infect the Orthodox.
+Named for their ecstatic spiritual jumping dances, these new tribes variously embraced a few essential "Christ's holidays" from Orthodoxy, "God's holidays" from the Old Testament and Subbotniks, adding new prophecies and rituals similar to Khlysty.
+They have some similarities to western Pentecostalism.
+One outspoken Prygun leader in Erivan Governorate, Maksim G. Rudomyotkin (1818-1877), formed his own Maksimist faith, which merged with the new Dukh-i-zhiznik movement formed in Los Angeles, California in the 1930s by adherents who migrated there from 1905 through 1912.

+Doukhobors

-The Dukhobors were an 18th-century Spiritual Christian movement that opposed all external authorities, even the Bible, instead being in favour of direct individual revelation.
+Dukhobortsy were an 18th-century Spiritual Christian movement that evolved from ikonobortsy, opposed all external authorities and the literal Bible, instead being in favour of direct individual revelation.
 They abolished priests and sacraments, were pacifists and opposed the authority of church and state.

-Around 15-20k Dukhobors still exist in Russia.
+One-third mass migrated to Canada (1899-1938), and about 15-20k Dukhobortsy still exist in Russia.

 Sons of Freedom

-Sons of Freedom were an extremist group born from the Dukhobors that have nudist parades and burn government property because of their hostility to material.
+Doukhobors are not Sons of Freedom.
+Soon after immigration began to the Canadian prairies, in 1902 a zealous faction calling themselves svobodniki (free-sovereign people) separated from and attacked other Doukhobors and the Canadian government.
+The svobodniki began several protest marches (treks) to return to Russia.
+They harassed other Doukhobors for not joining their anarchistic movement.
+By the 1920s the they were called "Sons of Freedom" and "Freedomites", and were extensively confused with the Independent Doukhobors who registered their own land and attended public schools; and the Christian Community of Universal Brotherhood (CCUB: community Doukhobors) led by Peter V. Verigin.
+The Sons of Freedom conducted various protests (nude treks, arson, bombings, not owning land, etc.) into the 1980s.